rsgalloway/envstack/README.md

 ```

 Running the `envstack` command will show you the default environment stack,
-defined in the file `default.env`:
+defined in the default stack file `env/default.env`:

 ```bash
 $ envstack